 Check federal, state, and local tax rates, which are updated on an annual basis.
 These rates include:

 - FICA taxes (Social Security and Medicare taxes)

 Each year your employees are to evaluate their withholding allowances for federal and state tax systems.
 For federal withholdings, the W-4 form is used.
 An additional withholding allowances form may be used in the case of state income tax withholdings.

-Determine your next year’s a deposit schedule for federal income tax and FICA taxes should be determined before the new year begins.
+Determine your next year’s deposit schedule for federal income tax and FICA taxes before the new year begins.
 These taxes are paid on either a monthly or weekly basis.
-This schedule is based on a based on a lookback period, a designated time period that is used to measure how much you previously paid in taxes.
+This schedule is based on a lookback period, a designated time period that is used to measure how much you previously paid in taxes.
 This deposit schedule is fluid and can change with each new year, therefore it is important to determine prior to the beginning of the new year.